HalflingHelper/deduce-mode/README.md

 ## Release Notes

+### 0.1.1
+Updated tokenization and

+### 0.1.0
+Somewhat usable software: Improved settings and errors, and expanded readme.

+### 0.0.5
+Touchups for release on the extension marketplace.

+### 0.0.4
+Improved run command and expanded token scopes for variable names and non-unicode operators.

+### 0.0.3
+Added support for basic line indentation and a run command.

+### 0.0.2
+Added file icons.

 ### 0.0.1
 Prerelease: Minimal syntax highlighting support.

-### 0.0.2
-Added file icons.

-### 0.0.3
-Added support for basic line indentation and a run command.

-### 0.0.4
-Improved run command and expanded token scopes for variable names and non-unicode operators.

-### 0.0.5
-Touchups for release on the extension marketplace.

-### 0.1.0
-Somewhat usable software: Improved settings and errors, and expanded readme.